-Red Bull’s capsule which is part of their recording breaking attempt to set a new skydiving record is now finished and ready to go.
-The Red Bull Stratos project hopes to carry Austrian skydiver Felix Baumgartner up to the upper reaches of the stratosphere to 120,000 ft.
-Where he will then exit the capsule and skydive back down to earth.
+Red Bull’s capsule, which is part of their record-breaking attempt to set a new skydiving record, is now finished and ready to go.
+The Red Bull Stratos project aims to carry Austrian skydiver Felix Baumgartner up to the upper reaches of the stratosphere to an astonishing altitude of 120,000 ft.
+From this height, Baumgartner will then exit the capsule and skydive back down to Earth.

-Once attached to the bottom of a hot air balloon and launched the 2,900 lb Red Bull capsule will take approximately three hours to reach the required 120,000 ft to break the record.
-At this altitude temperatures will be -70 degrees and Baumgartner will plummet back to earth at the speed of sound once he exits the capsule.
+Once attached to the bottom of a hot air balloon and launched, the 2,900 lb Red Bull capsule will take approximately three hours to reach the required 120,000 ft to break the record.
+This journey is not just a simple ascent; it involves navigating through various atmospheric layers, each with its own set of challenges.
+At this altitude, temperatures will plummet to a bone-chilling -70 degrees Fahrenheit.
+The capsule itself is a marvel of engineering, designed to protect Baumgartner from the extreme conditions of the stratosphere.

 Source: Wired